it5prasoon/Auto-Reply-Android/README.md

 Here are the tasks in progress and planned for future development:

-- Adding contact selection feature
+- Implement Dependency Injection using Dagger
 - UI improvements
+- Refactor code according to MVVM

 ## Tech Stack & Open-source Libraries

-Auto-Reply-Android is built using the following technologies and open-source libraries:
+AutoReply is built using the following technologies and open-source libraries:

 - Kotlin programming language
 - Firebase for backend functionality